Rare 1792 Newspaper Report On the Defeat of Tipu Sultan In Seringapatam

-Read the full article in the second image above.
-It refers to the defeat of Tipu Sultan at Seringapatam.
-That Lord Cornwallis arrived off Seringapatam with his troops on 4th February.
-And made their attack on Tippoo’s (Tipu) camp on the 6th, drove him out of his forts, took possession of 70 pieces of cannon, and razed all his works.
-On the 17th a cessation of hostilities took place, peace was concluded in March.
+Read the article shown in the second image above, which is on the defeat of Tipu Sultan at Seringapatam.
+Lord Cornwallis arrived off Seringapatam with his troops on 4th February.
+He attacked Tippoo’s (Tipu) camp on the 6th, drove him out of his forts, took possession of 70 pieces of cannon, and razed all his works.
+On the 17th a cessation of hostilities took place, and peace was concluded in March.

-With the following conditions: Tippoo (Tipu) to give up one half of his country, and to pay 3 crores, 70 lakhs of rupees, equal to 3 million sterling.
-His two sons were given as hostages for the perfomance of the treaty.
+The British formulated the following conditions concerning a ceasefire: Tippoo (Tipu) to give up one-half of his country, and to pay 3 crores, 70 lakhs of rupees, equal to 3 million sterling.
+His two sons were given as hostages for the performance of the treaty.
 The ceded country and the money were to be equally divided among the three allied powers.
-Which included the Maratha Empire and the Nizam of Hyderabad.
-Both of whom were the allied powers of the British in this war.
-Click on the photo for better view.
+That included the Maratha Empire and the Nizam of Hyderabad.
+Both of whom were the allied powers of the British during this war.

 Read more Anglo-Mysore Wars (1767-1799).